particle-iot/docs/src/content/en/shared/build.md

 ```
 ![Particle Build]({{assets}}/images/ide-devices.png)

-- **Select Your Device**: The next step is to make sure that you've selected which of your devices to flash code to.
-Click on the "Devices" icon at the bottom left side of the navigation pane, and click on the star next to the device you'd like to update.
+- **Select Your Device**: If you have more than one device you have to make sure that you've selected which of your devices to flash code to.
+Click on the "Devices" icon at the bottom left side of the navigation pane, then when you hover over device name the star will appear on the left.
+Click on it to set the device you'd like to update (it won't be visible if you have only one device).
 Once you've selected a device, the star associated with it will turn yellow.
 (If you only have one device, there is no need to select it, you can continue on to the next step).

-**NOTE**: Left to the name of your device there is an icon which shows which platform it belongs to.
-The Core has a cyan **C** and Photon a yellow **P**.
+**NOTE**: Devices are grouped by their platform.
+You can see the platform icon (circle with an letter) on the left of its name.

 - **Flash**: Click the "Flash" button, and your code will be sent wirelessly to your device.
 If the flash was successful, the LED on your device will begin flashing magenta.